PeerAssets/peerassets-rfcs/0005-on-chain-voting-protocol-proposal.md

 ### Weighting votes with PA card balance

-This schema allows weighting vote with PeerAssets card balance.
-This allows equating casted vote with stake in the deck.
+This schema allows weighting the vote with PeerAssets card balance.
+This allows equating casted vote with stake in the PeerAssets deck.
 Simplest form of card balance weighted voting is using card balance when summing up votes.
+Same rule of "first come, first served" is applied to prevent double voting.

 Example: